ZcashFoundation/zebra/book/src/dev/private-testnet.md

 ### Set Up Lightwalletd Server

-It's a good idea to set up a lightwalletd server connected to your node, and have a (testnet) wallet connected to your lightwalletd server.
+It's a good idea to set up a lightwalletd server connected to your node, and have a (Testnet) wallet connected to your lightwalletd server.

 ### Connect to Peers